DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Add/Index.rst

 Adding a new element
 ^^^^^^^^^^^^^^^^^^^^

 Embedding HTML5 videos doesn't differ much from adding common elements and only requires a few clicks.
-Firstly select the page of your choice and create a new content element the way you are used to.
+At first select the page of your choice and create a new content element the way you are used to.

 .. figure:: ../../Images/Html5Video/CreateElement.jpg
    :align: left